 Ingredients - £3.47 (roughly 100g)

-Buying all the ingredients for the houmous was considerably more expensive than the cost of the supermarket own brand.
+Buying all the ingredients for the hummus was considerably more expensive than the cost of the supermarket own brand.
 However, the taste was significantly better and there were plenty of leftover ingredients.
-That said, the tahini and yogurt have a relatively short shelf life so you would need to use them up within a week or so, and there were no real store-cupboard ingredients involved.
+That said, the tahini and yogurt have a relatively short shelf life so you would need to use them up within a week or so, and there were no real storecupboard ingredients involved.

 Fancy having a go at making your own?
-Try one of our homemade houmous recipes.
+Try one of our homemade hummus recipes.

-What are your top tips for making houmous?
+What are your top tips for making hummus?
 Do you prefer making your own or buying it in?